The Bankrate promise

-“I think that many people forget that if they have a loan outstanding, it has to be paid,” says Wayne Bogosian, president of the PFE Group and co-author of “The Complete Idiot’s Guide to 401(k) Plans.”
+“I think that many people forget that if they have a loan outstanding, it has to be paid,” says Wayne Bogosian, co-author of “The Complete Idiot’s Guide to 401(k) Plans.”

-Fail to repay it and the loan amount will count as income, plus you’ll pay an additional penalty equal to 10 percent of the sum you borrowed if you’re younger than age 59 1/2, he says.
+Fail to repay it and the loan amount will count as income, potentially subject to tax, plus you’ll pay an additional penalty equal to 10 percent of the sum you borrowed if you’re younger than age 59 ½, says Bogosian.

 The truly smart move for you depends on your own individual circumstances and goals.